SilverStats/TermProject-112/README.md

 Next, run Screens.py to start the program.
 All other files are accessed from Screens.py and do not need to be run individually.

+For simplicity, this will only download play-by-play files from 2010 onwards.
+Using all of Retrosheet (back to the 1940s) takes a long time to set up, which is not the goal.